jamiebrynes7/obsidian-todoist-plugin/README.md

 }
 ```

+There are also extra CSS classes associated with the `li` element relating to the date:

+- `task-overdue` will be present on the `li` item.
+- `has-time` or `has-no-time` will be present on the `li` item depending on if the task has a defined time.

 #### Project & Section

 Any project / section will be rendered in a `div` element with the `task-project` class on it.